Adaptive Rowing is for people with disabilities who participate in the sport of rowing.

 There are many benefits to being involved in rowing; the sense of freedom, making life-long friends, and learning new skills whilst keeping fit and healthy.
 You can do all this on the water or indoors, just for fun or to compete in races.

 Hilary Birkinshaw from Guildford Rowing Club who rows in their Adaptive squad said:

 “I love that adaptive rowing is accessible to so many varied disabilities.
 There always seems to be a solution to each individual’s issues, allowing them to get into a boat and on to the water whatever their disability.”

 Adaptive Rowing is about removing barriers to participation in the sport for anyone who has an impairment or disability.

 Why don’t you give rowing a try?

-- Rowability Rowers – rowers who have been through the classification process and have been confirmed as meeting a minimal disability, but are not eligible for Para-Rowing.
-These rowers will have been assigned a Rowability Grouping and are eligible to compete in all British Rowing competitions, up to but not including the British Rowing Championships.
+- Adaptive Rowers – rowers who have been through the classification process and have been confirmed as meeting a minimal disability, but are not eligible for para-rowing.
+These rowers will have been assigned a boat grouping and are eligible to compete in all British Rowing competitions up to but not including the British Rowing Championships.

 For more information about Classifications head to our dedicated page.

 “Adaptive rowing is a fantastic disability sport because almost anybody with any kind of disability is able to participate” Scott Ballard-Ridley, Evesham Rowing Club